 In the traditional working process, job details and guidelines were put into documents.
 It was later decided that many of these documents didn’t address all scenarios, and staff wasted time poring over endless pages when the solution might not even be indicated in the text at all.
 Replacing traditional documentation with working software made sense, and Agile did the work to make this a reality.

 Contract negotiation finalizes the client’s requirements once it is closed.
 Therefore, requirements couldn’t be adjusted after finalization.
 In this traditional method, contract negotiation was performed when terms changed.
 Customer collaboration is the better route to take considering a continuous process of requests can be made by the client.
 This process allows the customer to connect with the team and their progress.

 - Responding to Change over Following a Plan:

 The changes being made in any product are considered to be very expensive and hence are avoided.
-But, changes are required to improve performance.
+But, changes are required to improve work performance.
 Change makes client satisfaction possible.
 With Agile, changes can be made faster because of small stages or sprints in the project, and every sprint has its own priority.
 These small iterative cycles allow the customer to give feedback regularly.

 The 12 Agile Principles were added after the creation of the manifesto.
 These principles strive to help teams and guide their change into an agile platform.
 The 12 principles of the agile manifesto include: